erickmerchant/atlatl/README.md

 ## The Result

 Each template is transformed into a CommonJS module that exports a class. `@section` and `@partial` add methods to that class.

-## Caution

-A work in progress.
-Not fit for production.
-Examples and tests to come.